Simon-CLI/Tech-Writing/Install Xcode.md

-# Install an older version of Xcode on macOS
+# Why install an older version of Xcode on macOS

 ### Possible reason to install the older version of Xcode for your macOS.
 There are two possible reasons: your macOS does not have the current OS version (Monterey) installed or you dislike the new feature in the latest version of Xcode.